Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 La Promenade du Peyrou

-The park is worth a wander if you are into seeing the 18th-century aqueduct on one end and its very own Arc de Triomphe on the other.
-Daily fruit and vegetable markets show off the colors and scents of Southern France, while the Saturday flea market gives visitors the chance to pick up some local artifacts and souvenirs to take home.
+The park is worth a wander if you want to see the 18th-century aqueduct on one end and its very own Arc de Triomphe on the other.
+Daily fruit and vegetable markets show off the colours and scents of Southern France, while the Saturday flea market gives visitors a chance to pick up some local artefacts and souvenirs to take home.

 La Promenade du Peyrou Montpellier, France